charlescol/kafka-docker-custom/README.md

 This image builds upon the official Strimzi Operator for Apache Kafka, adding custom extensions to the image.

+`HOSTNAME` must be defined by the container runtime (usually set automatically by Docker/Kubernetes for each container)

 ## Included Features

 - Based on the **official Strimzi Kafka Docker image**